physicscore/thermoblock/Read.md

   a = ironstick();

 The sample object is just like a experiment metarial, which i used in the 'general physics experiment class' at my school.
-I'm in the dept. of physics in University of Seoul.

 #Setting up the environment